HexaneNetworks/help-articles/content/garrys-mod/mod-manager/installing-gmsv_cloudauthx.md

 #### How do I install the module?
 1. Login to the [Game Panel](https://gamepanel.hexanenetworks.com) using the login information provided in the **Garry's Mod Server Hosting Information** email.
-2. Click on **Game Services** button and if prompted select the server you would like to change the name of.
+2. Click on **Game Services** button and if prompted select the server you would like to install the DLL to.
 3. Navigate to the **Mod Manager**.
 4. Find **gmsv_cloudauthx** under the **Modules** category.
 5. Click the **Install** button.